metal3-io/baremetal-operator/docs/baremetalhost-states.md

 host stays in the Created state while the operator is working properly.

-## Discovered
+## Unmanaged

-A Discovered host is missing either the BMC address or credentials secret name, and does not have enough information to access the BMC for registration.
+An Unmanaged host is missing both the BMC address and credentials secret name, and does not have any information to access the BMC for registration.

 ## Externally Provisioned